w3c/wot/PRESENTATIONS/2023-09-tpac/2023-09-WoT-TPAC-TD-Discussion.md

      - The TD spec will only describe the mechanism of binding
      - Separate discussion on the topic of a registry
      - Integrators might implement just what they need - BACnet example
-     - 2 step approach, first what information is needed, then think about how later
+     - 2-step approach, first what information is needed, then think about how later
 - Other topics in TD reorganization
      - base terms
      - common server connection